CMON1975/interactive-fiction-framework/documentation/design-docs.md

 ### Changelog
 ### 241023
 - Added a script to `story_editor.php` to detect changes in the Passage field (currently completely broken on the test build).
-- Moved the database credentials to a "safe" directory for security purposes.
+- Moved the database credentials to a "safe" directory for security purposes
+### 241030
+- Modified HTML form to include options for selecting existing Passage or creating new Passage (radio buttons)
+### 241101
+- Added dropdown of existing Passages for new passage selection option to link to existing.
+### 241102
+- Added small text area for new passage text rather than a jump to a new editor frame.
+Scared this will break a lot of logic but so far so good.
+### 241103
+- JavaScript for existing Passage/new Passage editing wired up and working.
+PHP implementation in /backend/editor.php seems to be working.
+I now have way too much working PHP/JavaScript in the story-editor.php code, but it's all functional.
+### 241104
+- Added success message for Choice update.
+I need to deal with code duplication.